matiasngf/experiment-app-tasks/notes.md

 - NextJs...
 - .editorconfig and .gitattributes to ensure the same config across different users.
 - Dockerfile for deploys
+- Path aliases to easy import components and functions (see tsconfig.json)

 ## App details
 The app should